Felipe Vázquez: Child sexual abuse conviction

 Vázquez was arrested on September 17, 2019, on charges of computer pornography, specifically alleging that he solicited a child and provided obscene material to minors, regarding an alleged sexual relationship he had with a 13-year-old female from Lee County, Florida.
 Hours later, Vázquez was charged with statutory sexual assault, unlawful contact with a minor, corruption of minors and indecent assault of a person less than 16 years old related to a separate incident in Westmoreland County, Pennsylvania.
-Vázquez admitted that in 2017, when the girl was 13 years old, he had a sexual encounter with her that he described as "sex, but not really" because he could not fully insert his penis into her vagina after a minute of trying.
+Vázquez admitted that in 2017, he had a sexual encounter with the girl when she was 13 years old.
 He also admitted to sending nude photos of himself and videos of himself engaged in sexual activities to the girl.
 An additional 21 felony charges (including ten counts of unlawful sexual contact with a minor, ten counts of child pornography, and one count of corruption of a minor) were announced on November 19, 2019, and Vazquez was denied bail.
 On May 29, 2020, it was reported that Vázquez faced another child pornography charge in St. Louis.
 Vázquez and his attorneys denied the charges, arguing that the alleged victim showed Vázquez an ID indicating she was at least 18, that he was never informed of his rights by police, and that he never actually confessed.
 Vázquez's attorneys sought to get the charges dropped in September 2020.
 Another motion to dismiss the charges was filed in late 2020, this time over jurisdictional issues relating to the state in which the crimes allegedly occurred.

 Vázquez's trial commenced on May 17, 2021.
 On May 20, he was convicted on 15 counts stemming from the relationship with the girl, including: ten counts of sexual abuse of children, two counts of unlawful contact with a minor, one count of statutory sexual assault, one count of corruption of a minor, and one count of indecent assault of someone under 16 years old.
-He still is facing charges in Missouri and Florida related to the same victim.
 Vázquez was sentenced to two to four years in state prison on August 17, 2021.
+He received credit for the 23 months he already served before his sentencing.

+On March 13, 2023, the Superior Court of Pennsylvania denied Vázquez's appeal.
+U.S. Immigration and Customs Enforcement deported him to Venezuela on December 1, 2023.